-6. Incapacitation is defined as the physical and/or mental inability to make informed, rational judgments.
+- 6. Incapacitation is defined as the physical and/or mental inability to make informed, rational judgments.
 States of incapacitation include, but are not limited to, unconsciousness, sleep, and blackouts.
-Where alcohol or drugs are involved, incapacitation is defined with respect to how the alcohol or other drugs consumed affects a person's decision-making capacity, awareness of consequences, and ability to make fully informed judgments.
-Being intoxicated by drugs or alcohol does not diminish one's responsibility to obtain consent.
-The factors to be considered when determining whether consent was given include whether the accused knew, or whether a reasonable person should have known, that the complainant was incapacitated.

-- 7. Stalking is behavior in which a person repeatedly engages in conduct directed at a specific person that places that person in reasonable fear of his or her safety or the safety of others. - 8.
+Where alcohol, drugs, or other medication are involved, incapacitation is defined with respect to how the alcohol or other drugs consumed affects a person's decision-making capacity, awareness of consequences, ability to make fully informed judgments, and inability to communicate.
+Being intoxicated by drugs, alcohol, or other medication does not absolve one's responsibility to obtain consent.
+The factors to be considered when determining whether consent was given include whether the accused knew, or whether a reasonable person should have known, that the complainant was incapacitated. - 7.
+Stalking is behavior in which a person repeatedly engages in conduct directed at a specific person that places that person in reasonable fear of his or her safety or the safety of others. - 8.
 Campus Advocacy Resources and Education (CARE) Program (located in the Women's Center).
 CARE Advocates assist students who have experienced or who have questions about sexual assault, dating or domestic violence, or stalking.
 CARE provides confidential assistance to anyone who desires help with any of the procedures outlined here.